RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 The output path is *relative to the project path* or *absolute*;
 **it does not respect the directory the command was invoked from**.

-The output file extension should match the one used by the Godot export process:
+The output file extension should match the one used by the Rebel Editor export process:

 - Windows: ``.exe``
 - macOS: ``.zip`` (from all platforms) or ``.dmg`` (only when exporting *from* macOS).